 Findings from a follow-up study, ATLAS-2M (NCT03299049), showed that once-monthly and every-other-month dosing of the injectable regimen were equally effective, with 94% in both groups maintaining viral suppression.

 At CROI, Hans Jaeger, MD, of MVZ Karlsplatz HIV Research and Clinical Care Center in Munich, presented longer-term results from ATLAS-2M, extending follow-up to 96 weeks.

 This analysis included 654 participants with an undetectable load who switched from a daily oral regimen and 391 people who rolled over from the monthly Cabenuva arm of the original ATLAS trial.
 About 70% were men, and the median age was 42 years.
 Three quarters were white, and 18% were Black.
 The median CD4 count exceeded 600.

-The participants were evenly randomized to receive Cabenuva injections every four weeks or every eight weeks after a two-week oral lead-in period using cabotegravir pills (Vocabria) and Edurant.
+The participants were evenly randomized to receive injections of either 400 milligrams of cabotegravir and 600 mg of rilpivirine every four weeks or 600 mg of cabotegravir and 900 mg of rilpivirine every eight weeks after a two-week oral lead-in period using cabotegravir and rilpivirine pills (Vocabria and Edurant, respectively).
 Cabenuva involves two separate injections in the buttocks administered by a health care provider.